aritronath/iMIRAGE/README.md

 ```

 ### 3. `pre.process` training and test datasets (optional, recommended)
-In this step, we process the training and test datasets using `pre.process` to make sure they are transformed, normalized and standardized before proceeding with further analysis.
-These steps tend to have a significant impact on subsquent analyses.
-Generally, the user should determine whether their data has been transformed (usually, log2 or log2(x+1)) from the original source.
-In most cases, microarray datasets in public domain, such as NCBI GEO, are normalized and log transformed.
-However, several RNAseq datasets and avaliable in the form of RSEM/RPKM/FPKM/TPM prior to transformation and normalization.
-In these instances, it is adisable to at the very least perform log transformation and upper-quantile normalization.
+In this step, we process the training and test data sets using `pre.process` to make sure they are transformed, normalized and standardized before proceeding with further analysis.
+These steps tend to have a significant impact on subsequent analyses.

+Generally, the user should determine whether their data has been transformed ($\log2$ or $\log2(x+1)$) or normalized from the original source.
+In most cases, microarray data sets in public domain, such as [NCBI GEO](https://www.ncbi.nlm.nih.gov/geo/) or [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/), are already transformed and normalized.
+However, several RNA-seq data sets may be available prior to transformation and normalization.
+In these instances, it is advisable to perform log transformation and upper-quantile normalization prior to use in the workflow.

 In addition, the variance filter removes genes with zero variance that will offer no predictive power.
 Finally, the data is scaled to a mean = 0 and standard deviation = 1.
 These are bare-minimum standardization techniques which can be skipped if the user has already pre-processed their data using other approaches.